 The movie stars Chadwick Boseman, Michael B. Jordan, Lupita Nyong'o, Danai Gurira, Martin Freeman, Daniel Kaluuya, Angela Bassett, Forest Whitaker, and Andy Serkis, while Creed director Ryan Coogler in the director's chair.

 Boseman, who made his debut in the role during Captain America: Civil War, stars as King T’Challa who returns home to Wakanda to find his sovereignty challenged by factions within his own country.

 Things get especially tricky when two enemies, Michael B. Jordan’s psychotic soldier Erik Killmonger and Serkis’s mercenary arms dealer Ulysses Klaw conspire to bring down the kingdom, to stop them T’Challa must team up, as the Black Panther, with Freeman's C.I.A. agent Everett K. Ross and members of the Dora Milaje, Wakanda's special force, to prevent a world war breaking out.

-The movie is out now in cinemas and available to pre-order on DVD from hmv’s online store on the right-hand side of the page and you can read our full review of the movie here.
+The movie hits DVD shelves on Monday (June 11th) is available to pre-order on DVD from hmv’s online store on the right-hand side of the page and you can read our full review of the movie here.

 But, as well as that, we sat down with stars Chadwick Boseman, Andy Serkis and Letitia Wright, who plays Shuri, T'Challa's 16-year-old sister and the princess of Wakanda who designs new technology for the country, to find all about making 2018’s most-talked-about movie...